 Easter and Christmas are two of my favourite times of the year.
-They are the days when our extended family get together, relax and enjoy great food.
+They are the days when our family, and all the uncles, aunties, cousins, and baby cousins get together, relax and enjoy great food.

 I spent my childhood in England, so our Easters were much cooler in temperate, but often spent in a similar fashion: a walk and lunch with family and friends followed by an Easter egg hunt.